-You also give other LexBlog users permission to share your Content on other LexBlog websites and add their own Content to it (aka to reblog your Content), so long as they use only a portion of your post and they give you credit as the original author by linking back to your website.
+You also give other LexBlog users permission to share your Content on other LexBlog websites and add their own Content to it (aka to reblog your Content).

 If you delete Content, LexBlog will use reasonable efforts to remove it from the LexBlog network, but you acknowledge that caching or references to the Content may not be made immediately unavailable.Without limiting any of those representations or warranties, LexBlog has the right (though not the obligation) to, in LexBlog’s sole discretion, (i) refuse or remove any content that, in LexBlogs’s reasonable opinion, violates any LexBlog policy or is in any way harmful or objectionable, or (ii) terminate or deny access to and use of LexBlog to any individual or entity for any reason.
 LexBlog will have no obligation to provide a refund of any amounts previously paid.